httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

      * Change encoding
      * Remove sign-the-signature examples and add explanations of why not to do that.
      * Query parameter values must be re-encoded for safety.
+     * Query parameters now carry a warning of limitations.

   - -16
      * Editorial cleanup from AD review.